Everything You Need To Know About Fixed Deposits In Malaysia

 What are the historical fixed deposit rates in Malaysia?

 Curious how today’s interest rates compare against those of past decades?
 In 2019, the average deposit interest rate was 2.983%.
-However, this year, average fixed deposit interest rates offered by banks have fallen in tandem with the four overnight policy rate (OPR) reductions.
+However, average fixed deposit interest rates offered by banks decreased in tandem with the four overnight policy rate (OPR) reductions during the pandemic years.
+However, Bank Negara (BNM) had started increasing steadily it since 2022.

 Now that you know all about fixed deposits, you can browse the iMoney comparison pages for the best conventional fixed deposits and Islamic fixed deposits.